Learn something new every day

 The dorsolateral prefrontal cortex is a part of the brain located on the frontal lobes in each of the brain's hemispheres.
 Dopamine systems seem to be of special importance in this region.
 It is extensively connected to several other areas of the brain, such as the thalamus, the hippocampus, and the parietal, temporal, and occipital lobes of the cortex.
-These structural features are related to the function of the dorsolateral prefrontal cortex, such as working memory and executive processes involving thought and action.
+These structural features are related to the function of this region, such as working memory and executive processes involving thought and action.

 The connections between the dorsolateral prefrontal cortex and the parietal lobe are involved in what some researchers call the "how system".
 This system assesses how to go about responding to environmental stimuli, and which response would be the most appropriate.
 The dorsolateral prefrontal cortex, at least in part, allows humans to apply complex rules to behavioral responses, even if these rules have only recently been learned.
 This cortical area is not solely responsible for these executive and memory related functions, but functional magnetic resonance imaging (fMRI) studies show that it does play a large role in them.